-The do-108 kgs the number of none simples this vices within each 1-dB amplitude incoment.
+The do-108 kgs the number of none simples this vices within each 1-dB amplitude incement.
 This data enables the SOWard to someous estations for different none exposure criteria. and Lang levels, calculated for two sucdiment calculas as table of Lag.
 Last. and Lang levels, calculated for two sucdiment calculas and for no caccosts.
-Thus, diment calculas and for metacosts.
-The second second second second investments on there with a second second second by different criteria, without the upertainties on there with a second second second by different criteria.

-by separate tests, in addition, four L_n where can be requested on each printout.
+Thus, diment calculas and for no caccosts.
+Thus, uses of by different criteria, without the upertainties otherwise introduced by separate tests, in addition, four L_n where can be requested on each printout.
 Amplitude distribution analysis provided in the report can be used in the fusire to calculate exposure based upon